VD44/Quick-NLP/README.md

 ### MLSTM Language Model

-A recurrent baseline model for comparison to feedforward models.
-MLSTM is proposed in the paper: [Multiplicative LSTM for sequence modelling](https://arxiv.org/pdf/1609.07959.pdf).
-MLSTM is able to use different recurrent transition functions for every possible input, allowing it to be more expressive for autoregressive sequence modeling.
-MLSTM outperforms standard LSTM and its deeper variants.
+A recurrent baseline model for comparison to feedforward models. mLSTM is proposed in the paper: [Multiplicative LSTM for sequence modelling](https://arxiv.org/pdf/1609.07959.pdf). mLSTM is able to use different recurrent transition functions for every possible input, allowing it to be more expressive for autoregressive sequence modeling. mLSTM outperforms standard LSTM and its deeper variants.

 Model defined under [Quick-NLP/models/mlstm_lm.py](https://github.com/VD44/Quick-NLP/blob/master/models/mlstm_lm.py).